Responsible Travel: Projects in Action

 The charity was originally created to help young mothers, some as young as 12 years old, to bring up their children, while also being educated about childcare.
 The house has the capacity for 20 mothers and 20 children, and is partly sustained through its workshop, which makes excellent suede and leather bags.

 My visit this year was to personally hand over our donation.
-This will contribute towards the cost of a nurse, who will visit each day to teach the young mothers pre and post-partum skills.
+This will contribute toward the cost of a nurse, who will visit each day to teach the young mothers pre and post-partum skills.
 I also wanted to see how they're getting on in their new shop in Cuzco town centre, within the walls of the Hotel Libertador.

 It's always nice popping in for a visit to see some of the past residents, who are now employed in the workshop.
 It's great to see the new babies too — although they were all napping when I was there.
 My favourite moment was seeing the newest baby, one-month-old William, asleep in his cot.